syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Shape-Annotation.md

 {% endhighlight %}
 {% endtabs %}

 N> The value of `BorderEffect` property will does not affect other shape annotations such as circle, line, and arrow annotations.
+For complex cloud polygons, the cloud border-style appearance might differ from other PDF readers like Adobe.

 ## Detecting tap on shape annotations